 If Dr. Bharwani has diagnosed tooth decay or a cavity in your tooth, it's important to be proactive about getting a filling for your tooth.
 Tooth decay that is allowed to progress will eventually reach the nerve of your tooth, where it could result in a painful infection.
 Now, a simple filling will not be enough to restore your tooth.
 Instead, you'll need root canal treatment to eliminate your infection and preserve your tooth.

 Find Out More about the Benefits of Tooth-Colored Fillings

 If you want to find out more about getting a new cavity filled or getting your old amalgam fillings replaced, call GB Dental.
-We offer tooth-colored fillings for an attractive, esthetic look.
+We offer tooth-colored fillings in Memorial, TX for an attractive, aesthetic look.
 Call us today!